kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Downgrade**: If the feature gate is disabled:

+- The apiserver strips the `sharingAffinity` field from writes that CREATE new ResourceSlices, so a slice freshly created with the gate off has no `sharingAffinity`.
+- The apiserver PRESERVES the `sharingAffinity` field on writes that UPDATE existing ResourceSlices where the field was already set on the prior object (ratcheting drop-on-disable).
+This prevents silent data loss across gate flips.
+Users may explicitly clear the field by setting it to null.
-- Disabling `DRASharingAffinity` causes the API server to strip the `sharingAffinity` field from new or updated ResourceSlices, and the scheduler ignores the field on any persisted ResourceSlices that still carry it (e.g., objects created while the gate was on) — slices return to unconditional sharing (pre-KEP-5981 behavior).
+- The scheduler ignores `sharingAffinity` for placement decisions on any persisted ResourceSlices that still carry it — slices return to unconditional sharing (pre-KEP-5981 behavior).
 - The DRA driver becomes the sole authority for enforcing hardware compatibility at `NodePrepareResources`.